 DJ Career Outlook

-The U.S. Bureau of Labor Statistics reported that radio and TV announcing positions (which included disk jockeys) weren't expected to see any growth from 2012-2022.
+The U.S. Bureau of Labor Statistics reported that radio and TV announcing positions (which included disk jockeys) were expected to decline by 14% from 2014-2024.
 Job candidates with a degree in journalism, communications or broadcasting should have the best opportunities.
-Radio and television announcers made a median salary of $29,020 per year in May 2013.
+Radio and television announcers made a median salary of $30,960 per year in May 2015.